The 8 Most Important Parts of Your Website to Update for Any Promotion

 2. Collection Page / Category Listing Page

 This page has a few different names— collection page, category page, or product listing page— but its role is simple.
 It lists your products and allows for quick browsing.
-If you have a lot of products, you will need some method of filtering and to make sure images are all uniform to make it easy for people to scroll through.
+If you have a lot of products, you will need some method of filtering to make it easy for people to scroll through.
+Also, make sure all images are uniform.

 Role of the collection page: